CmdrVasquess/gamcro/README.md

 Let's say you put the Gamcro executable, `gamcro.exe` on Win or simply `gamcro` on Unices, into its own folder `gamcro-dir`.
-And you also put a file with the HTTP basic auth `user:password` into that same directory.
+And you also put a file with the HTTP basic auth `user:password` into a subdirectory `data` in that same directory.
 Then you should have a directory tree like this (Win example):

 ```
 …\gamcro-dir\
    ├─ gamcro.exe
+   └─ data\
        └─ auth.txt
 ```

 Further more you decide to have the user “JohnDoe” with the password “secret” to be the one who may send commands to Gamcro.
 Then the content of `auth.txt` should be a single line: